How Many Showings Does It Take to Sell a House on Average?

 Your agent will:

-• Put together an eye-catching real estate listing with professional photography and creative description of the home.
+- Put together an eye-catching real estate listing with professional photography and a creative description of the home.

-• Possibly provide extras such as a digital walkthrough or 3-D tour to help buyers see more of your house online and cut back on in-person showings.
+- Possibly provide extras such as a digital walkthrough or 3-D tour to help buyers see more of your house online and reduce in-person showings.

-Without an agent’s assistance, it will likely take longer to find a buyer.
-You could end up hosting unnecessary showings with buyers who aren’t qualified, or fail to get the attention of buyers who might have made an offer.
+Without an agent’s assistance, finding a buyer will likely take longer.
+You could end up hosting unnecessary showings with buyers who aren’t qualified or fail to get the attention of buyers who might have made an offer.

-If you aren’t sure where to begin your search, HomeLight has connected over 1 million buyers and sellers with top real estate agents nationwide and we’d be happy to introduce you to some quality candidates who can help reduce the burden of showing your home.
+If you aren’t sure where to begin your search, let HomeLight connect you with two or three top-rated agents in your area.
+It only takes two minutes to get matched with quality candidates who can help reduce the burden of showing your home.

 How many showings does it take?